jackhclee/wallymobi/cyf.md

 -  `<img src="../images/hero.jpg"/>`

 Missing Link / Resources?
-- Check if you can get clues from
-Developer Tools => Network.
+- Fireup Developer Tools => Network and check.
 You can access the tool by 1) Right click on the page and select Inspect or 2) Press F12 button
 - ![ChromeDev](https://i.ibb.co/WVKMXMM/Screenshot-2021-11-13-at-16-08-46.png)